Did You Know?

 The Chicago Department of Transportation produces printable door hangers in English and Spanish that can be used all winter long.

-If you live in Chicago and see a snowy sidewalk, you can report it to 311, Chicago’s city services hotline.
+If you live in Chicago and see a snowy sidewalk or an unplowed bike lane, you can report it to 311, Chicago’s city services hotline.
 You can also make an online complaint.

 Make a Donation